Skip to content

 Data Analysis and Graphs

-The input to the analyzer tool is a quantum circuit in OpenQasm or Cirq format.
-The different analysis data and graphs can be accessed using Classiq's Python SDK After synthesizing a circuit, initialize the Analyzer class using the circuit returned from the synthesis process.
+The input to the analyzer tool is a quantum program in OpenQasm or Cirq format.
+The analysis data and graphs can be accessed using Classiq's Python SDK.
+After synthesizing a quantum program, initialize the Analyzer class using the quantum program returned from the synthesis process.

 Graphs and Data

-Quantum circuits are more than just a beautiful image; they are meant to run on real quantum hardware to solve and supply interesting and new answers.
-The hardware analysis supplies the user with two main insights.
+Quantum programs are more than just a beautiful image; they are meant to run on real quantum hardware to solve and supply interesting and new answers.
+The hardware analysis supplies two main insights.

 Available Devices

-To perform hardware-aware analysis, you may want to know which devices are available using the Classiq platform.
-You can get a list of the devices that are both available and suit the circuit (i.e., has a sufficient number of qubits).
+To perform hardware-aware analysis, you may want to know which devices are available using the Classiq Platform.
+You can get a list of the devices that are both available and suit the quantum program (i.e., have a sufficient number of qubits).

 analyzer.get_available_devices()